sungchun12/iot-python-webapp/README.md

 ## Repo Summary

-Learn how to deploy a live, real-time dashboard in a python web app powered by end to end infrastructure as code!
+Learn how to deploy a live, real-time dashboard in a Python web app powered by end to end infrastructure as code!

 The repo sets up simulated real-time iot data, 3 data pipelines, cicd trigger automation, and 40 GCP resources in total through terraform-all in under 10 minutes!